11 Causes of Rubber Plant Dying and How to Revive It

 How to fix it

-To increase humidity for your Rubber Plant, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.
+To increase humidity for Rubber Plant, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.

 You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other humid areas in the home.